laurenchen0631/English-Learning/TOEFL TPO/Listening/TPO 1/Set 4.md

 FEMALE PROFESSOR: Oh Matthew, that's a great example!

-MALE STUDENT: Yeah … and each student chose a planet, and then did research on it to write a report and make a presentation.They went to the library to do the research.
+MALE STUDENT: Yeah … and each student chose a planet, and then did research on it to write a report and make a presentation.
+They went to the library to do the research.
 Then they made presentations about the planet they chose.

 FEMALE PROFESSOR: So in one science unit, in which the focus was astronomy, the students also learned about the literature of Greek and Roman mythology, used research skills in the library, wrote a report, and practiced their oral presentation skills?